NMFS-RADFish/boilerplate/examples/server-sync/README.md

 ### 4. Display Synchronization State

 Load and display the last synchronization time.
-Use the following logic to manage synchronization state.
+Use this logic to manage synchronization state:

 ```jsx
 useEffect(() => {